WordPress is the most popular platform for creating your own website. This platform has been around for years and has gone through many changes.

 Classic Editor Interface

-This is how the Classic Editor looks like:
+This is what the Classic Editor looks like:

 I’m sure you’re familiar with this interface if you’ve ever used WordPress before.